-Introduction:
+Introduction

 The number of offshore renewable energy installations (OREIs) around the UK coast is increasing.
-At present most are wind farms, though tidal and wave energy installations are being developed and some prototype installations have been established which may be close to shipping routes.
+At present most are wind farms, though tidal and wave energy installations are being developed and some installations have been established which may be close to shipping routes.

-In June 2008 five offshore wind farms were operational, with a further twenty four in construction or at various stages of planning.
+In December 2018, 38 offshore wind farms were operational, with a further eight in construction phase.
 These are mainly located in three strategic areas – East Irish Sea, the Greater Wash and the Thames Estuary.
 There are also sites in other English, Welsh, Scottish and Northern Irish areas.
-In the future, other strategic wind farm sea areas may be designated.

-Wind farms can be very large, some approaching 100 square nautical miles.
+Wind farms can be very large, some approaching 400 square nautical miles.
 The sites may be irregular in shape and adjacent developments can be in close proximity to each other.
-In addition single wind turbines may be established as isolated units.
+In addition, single wind turbines may be established as isolated units, and can include floating turbines.

 Wave and tidal energy devices are currently sited on an ad hoc basis, where wave or tidal stream conditions are optimum but where interference with other marine activities is, as far as practicable, minimised.

 This Guidance Note will enable masters and skippers to make an informed risk assessment for the intended voyage.
 This should be taken into account together with the guidance on voyage planning found in other publications, relating to the implementation of SOLAS V Regulation 34 (“Voyage Planning”).
 Reference should be made to the MCA publication “Safety of Navigation, Implementation of SOLAS Chapter V, 2002” (Second Edition with amendments - June 2007) which is also accessible on the MCA website.
 MCA and IMO Guidance on Voyage Planning are contained in Annexes 24 and 25 of that publication.
-Further reference to MCA’s other MGN entitled: “Offshore Renewable Energy Installations (OREI) – Guidance on UK Navigational Safety and Emergency Response Issues” is recommended.
+Further reference to MCA’s other MGN entitled: “Offshore Renewable Energy Installations (OREI) – Guidance on UK Navigational Practice, Safety and Emergency Response” is recommended.

 Mariners are reminded of the requirement to navigate safely at all times and this Guidance Note aims to assist mariners in carrying out that obligation.
 OREIs are a new development and this guidance is of a general nature, based on the information available to date.
 It should be noted that specific details of individual sites may vary.
 As additional information becomes available in the light of experience, the guidance may be reviewed and updated.
 Notes on United Kingdom Hydrographic Office (UKHO) charts and Sailing Directions should be studied.
 Details will be included in the next edition of NP100, The Mariner’s Handbook.